How Democrats are trying to win over Trump-skeptical veterans

 Soltz said engagement rates shot up to “astronomical” levels after The Atlantic reported earlier this month that Trump had disparaged service members.

-The program is modeled in part on Bernie Sanders’ presidential campaign, with two former Sanders officers, Chuck Rocha and Blake Silver, helping run it for VoteVets.
+The program is modeled in part on Bernie Sanders’ presidential campaign, with two former Sanders officers, Chuck Rocha and Blake Silberberg, helping run it for VoteVets.

 “In my 31 years, I’ve never seen anyone do this for veterans,” said Rocha.
 “There’s never ever been one-on-one organizing vet-to-vet inside the presidential campaign.”